fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 COM/NAV/approach aid equipment for the route to be flown is carried and serviceable”. `S` is not specific to navigation or communication capabilities.
-As such, FIXM represents standard equipment and capabilities via class *StandardCapabilitiesIndicator* that is associated with *FlightCapabilities*, being the lowest level class that sits above the navigation and communication capabilities in the class hierarchy.
+As such, FIXM represents standard equipment and capabilities via class `StandardCapabilitiesIndicator` that is associated with `FlightCapabilities`, being the lowest level class that sits above the navigation and communication capabilities in the class hierarchy.

 ##### PBN Approved

-The value ‘R’ in field 10a of an ATS message indicates performance based navigation (PBN) capability codes are included in field 18 PBN.
-FIXM does not explicitly model the field 10a code ‘R’.
+The value `R` in field 10a of an ATS message indicates performance based navigation (PBN) capability codes are included in field 18 PBN.
+FIXM does not explicitly model the field 10a code `R`.
 Rather it leaves that code implicit to avoid redundancy.

--   When creating a FIXM object from ATS message content, ignore code ‘R’ in field 10a[12].
+-   When creating a FIXM object from ATS message content, ignore code `R` in field 10a[12].

--   When creating ATS message content from a FIXM object, insert ‘R’ in field 10a if one or more PBN codes are present in the navigation capabilities.
+-   When creating ATS message content from a FIXM object, insert `R` in field 10a if one or more PBN codes are present in the navigation capabilities.

 ##### Other Equipment and Capabilities

-The value ‘Z’ in field 10a of an ATS message indicates that other communication/navigation capabilities are defined in field 18 (NAV, COM, DAT).
-FIXM does not explicitly model field 10a code ‘Z’.
+The value `Z` in field 10a of an ATS message indicates that other communication/navigation capabilities are defined in field 18 (NAV, COM, DAT).
+FIXM does not explicitly model field 10a code `Z`.
 Rather, it leaves that code implicit to avoid redundancy.

--   When creating a FIXM object from ATS message content, ignore code ‘Z’ in field 10a[13].
+-   When creating a FIXM object from ATS message content, ignore code `Z` in field 10a[13].

--   When creating ATS message content from a FIXM object, insert ‘Z’ in field 10a if at least one of the “other navigation, communication or datalink capabilities” fields is present in the FIXM object.
+-   When creating ATS message content from a FIXM object, insert `Z` in field 10a if at least one of the “other navigation, communication or datalink capabilities” fields is present in the FIXM object.

 PANS-ATM states: *If the letter G is used, the types of external GNSS augmentation, if any, are specified in item 18 following the indicator NAV/*.
-An ATS message may have content in field 18 NAV/ with ‘G’ in field 10a but not ‘Z’.
-The above rule always inserts ‘Z’ in field 10a if there is content in field 18 NAV/.
-Consequently, an ATS-FIXM-ATS round trip may insert a ‘Z’ in field 10a that was not in the original ATS message.
+An ATS message may have content in field 18 NAV/ with `G` in field 10a but not `Z`.
+The above rule always inserts `Z` in field 10a if there is content in field 18 NAV/.
+Consequently, an ATS-FIXM-ATS round trip may insert a `Z` in field 10a that was not in the original ATS message.

 ##### Equipment/Capabilities Example